Gautam-sudo-bits/RAG-Llama-chatbot/README.md

 This step creates the FAISS vector index inside `vectorstore/` and FAISS database file.

 ### Launch the Streamlit App
+**NOTE** : If you have GPU machine then a larger model like the Llama 3-8B will be downloaded by default.
+Make sure to have requested the auth_token from authors from Huggingface.
+Install gpu supprted torch version from the official PyTorch website.

 ```bash
 streamlit run app/app.py